-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 There’s a lot to like in App in the Air and there’s likely more to come.
 The cost to enable the additional features provided by the subscription isn’t cheap.
 But if you fly regularly, the lifetime subscription is probably a worthwhile bet to place, since the app receives regular feature updates.
 I highly recommend App in the Air.

 Kayak -- Now owned by Priceline, the free Kayak app boasts a long list of travel-related features.
-Most notably, it helps you find and book flights, hotel rooms, and rental cars and provides a top-notch interface.
+Most notably it helps you find and book flights, hotel rooms, and rental cars; and provides a top-notch interface.

 You can filter your searches by a multitude of categories, including price, non-stop flights, car type, hotel brands, amenities, and much more.
 When the search results are presented you can book them, or in the case of flights and hotel rooms, set up a price alert.
 Kayak does a nice job suggesting whether it makes sense to buy an airline ticket immediately, or to wait a while and see if prices come down.